arduino/arduino-tools-mpy/README.md

     "modified": 0,
     "version": "x.y.z",
     "origin_url": "",
-    "amp_version": "x.y.z"
+    "tools_version": "x.y.z"
   }
-- while some fields should be mandatory ("name", "hidden") others could not be a requirement, especially for students projects who do not care about versions or source URL.
+- while some fields should be mandatory ("name", "hidden") others could not be a requirement, especially for students apps who do not care about versions or source URL.
 We should also handle if extra fields are added not to break legacy

-- AMP can replace/update a project with the content of a `.tar` archive.
+- AMP can replace/update an app with the content of a `.tar` archive.
 This is useful for updating versions of apps/launcher/demos.
 An app launcher could be delegated to checking for available updates to any of the other apps it manages.